esnvutbrno/fiesta-plus/README.md

 ## Development

-See [Development](docs/Development/Development.md) for more information.
+See the [Development wiki page](https://github.com/esnvutbrno/buena-fiesta/wiki/Development#local-development) for more information.

 ## Contributing